 It would sure be nice if I could tell you there is one cut and dry best answer to the question, “How should I sell my RV?” but, like most things in life, there isn’t.

-Your situation is unique and what’s best for you isn’t always what’s best for someone else.
-In the 3+ decades Bish’s has sold RVs, we’ve seen RVers sell their own RVs, consign them through dealers, or trade them in.
+What’s best for you isn’t always what’s best for someone else.
+In the 3+ decades Bish’s has sold RVs, we’ve seen RVers get rid of their RV every which way.
 Sometimes these RVers are happy with their choice, sometimes they’re not.

-We know it can be hard to get the unbiased information you need to confidently make the best decision for you.
+It can be hard to get the unbiased information you need to confidently make the best decision for you.
 Here we’ll provide what you need to know to decide whether you should sell your RV yourself, consign, or trade it in.
-We want you to have this information so you can walk away from the sale of your RV happy with your choice and confident you made the right one.
+This information can help you walk away from the sale of your RV happy and confident you sold your RV the best way for you.

 What’s Ahead: